xen-project/xen/docs/misc/xen-command-line.markdown

 On hardware supporting IBPB, the `ibpb=` option can be used to prevent Xen from issuing Branch Prediction Barriers on vcpu context switches.

-The `rsb_vmexit=` and `rsb_native=` options can be used to fine tune when the RSB gets overwritten.
-There are individual controls for an entry from HVM context, and an entry from a native (PV or Xen) context.
+The `rsb=`, `rsb_vmexit=` and `rsb_native=` options can be used to control when the RSB gets overwritten.
+The former control all RSB overwriting, while the latter two can be used to fine tune overwriting on from HVM context, and an entry from a native (PV or Xen) context.

 ### xenheap\_megabytes (arm32)
 > `= <size>`